Top 4 Ways to get from San Francisco to Yosemite National Park

 Once you arrive at the park, your local driver-guide will shuttle you through Yosemite’s popular sites for photos before stopping for lunch.

-During lunch you’ll have free time to explore on your own before driving back to San Francisco from Yosemite.
+During lunch, you’ll have free time to explore on your own before driving back from Yosemite to San Francisco.

 We’ve previously ranked Incredible Adventures Small-Group Yosemite Tour from San Francisco as one of the best Yosemite tours.